 The answers to your questions are out there, but to find them, store them, and access them when you need them takes some skill.
 Do you know how to determine the credibility of a web resource?
-Are you savvy in Boolean Search?
-Do you use Wolfram Alpha for data crunching on-the-fly?
-Do you use Diigo or Delicious to store and sort relevant articles and websites online?
-Is Evernote on your mobile phone, ready for that unexpected idea?
+Are you savvy in Boolean operators for search?
+Can you use Google Fusion Tables to analyse data on the fly?
+Do you use metadata to help you save and sort relevant articles in an online app?
 There are a host of tools that can radically enhance our intelligence, capacity, and research abilities.

 "Access is better than ownership" - Kevin Kelly